Save on Taxes When Moving to Mexico

 However, the minimum time requirement can be waived if you must leave a foreign country because of war, civil unrest, or similar adverse conditions in that country.

-Each year the IRS publishes a Revenue Procedure containing a list of countries for which the minimum time requirements are waived and the applicable date such waiver begins (visit IRS.gov and search “foreign earned income waiver”).
+Each year, the IRS publishes a revenue procedure containing a list of countries for which the minimum time requirements are waived and the applicable date on which such waiver begins (visit IRS.gov and search “foreign earned income waiver”).

 Bonafide Residence Test